apache/tooling-trusted-release/docs/plan.md

 These tasks are dependent on the task scheduler above.

 1. Basic artifact validation
-   - Implement basic archive verification
+   - [DONE] Implement basic archive verification
-   - Implement basic signature verification
+   - [DONE] Implement basic signature verification

 2. License compliance
    - Verify LICENSE and NOTICE files exist and are placed correctly